missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find Federal Court Records In Missouri?

 Another method to access federal court records in Missouri is to send a written request, and a $64 fee is required for this process.
 It will take two weeks for the request to be attended to.
-The clerk’s office can be contacted at:
+The clerk’s office may be contacted at:

 Clerk’s Office of the Eastern District Court